iman370/FCC-ML-with-python/Projects/README.md

 How did I find this challenge?

-It is a bit challenging since it's my first ever CNN model that I am making on my own.
+It was a bit challenging since it was my first ever CNN model.
 I struggled the most with creating a model with a suitable accuracy - I had to trial and error different models and some of the models ended up taking a lot of time to train.

 ------------------------
 # Book Recomendation using KNN